pippinbarr/cart263-2021/topics/jquery/jquery-events.md

 ### The `event` parameter

-The callback function we provide to `.addEventListener()` automatically receives a single parameter which we will call `event`.
+The callback function we provide to `.on()` automatically receives a single parameter which we will call `event`.
 This parameter contains an object with information about the event that triggered the function.
 So in our click event example, it contains information about the click event that occurred.

 You can take a look inside the `event` parameter in the JavaScript console if you want to: